gbvsilva/docker-vid2mp3/README.md

 - index.html

-To manipulate files locally it is needed to mount a volume locally with the same files on the container path.
+To manipulate files locally it is needed to mount a volume on the host with same files on the container path.